3 Helpful things runners should know about patellar tendonitis exercises

 You should avoid sudden load increases and always start with light loads.
 Once your tendon has fully adapted to these, you can aim to increase them gradually.

 Knowing when you're ready to move to a higher load level and when you should stay at the same level is essential for progressing safely through your exercise program.
-The app uses your feedback after workouts to help you better manage your workout intensities.

-Using poor form during your squats
+2. Using poor form during your squats

-Another common mistake is using poor form or technique when doing squats.
 Whether your hips, knees, and ankles are not aligned properly, or you’re doing the exercise too quickly, it can put unnecessary strain on your patellar tendon and worsen your pain.

-Doing your exercises too often
+3. Doing your exercises too often

 Your body requires a recovery period after exercise to repair and strengthen itself.
 If you train too often and don’t allow it to fully recover, you can make your injury worse.

-The recovery time you need depends on the type of exercise you do and increases as you start doing heavily-loaded and plyometric exercises.
+The recovery time you need depends on the type of exercise you do and increases as you start doing heavy-loaded and plyometric exercises.
 The app takes this into consideration when it suggests your ideal training plan.

-Not understanding your pain
+4. Not understanding your pain

 It's important to know that some pain is expected and OK when recovering from patellar tendonitis.